From Clawdbot to a Movement

 OpenClaw introduces Path 3: Orchestrate.
 Deploy an open agent platform.
 Connect your existing tools via MCP (Model Context Protocol) or native integrations.
 Customize with skills.
 Cost: dramatically lower, with full control.

-This is not theoretical.
-We have seen companies go from zero to production agents in under 30 days using the OpenClaw ecosystem combined with MCP servers for HubSpot, Slack, and other core tools.
+This isn't theoretical.
+We've seen companies go from zero to production agents in under 30 days using the OpenClaw ecosystem combined with MCP servers for HubSpot, Slack, and other core tools.
+That's the non-developer deployment model in action.

 The Security Problem Nobody Wants to Discuss

 As of this writing, the platform has accumulated nearly 900 malicious skills in its community marketplace.
 Over 135,000 instances are running with minimal security guardrails.
-There is no built-in data privacy enforcement, no policy-based access controls, and no enterprise audit logging.
+There's no built-in data privacy enforcement, no policy-based access controls, and no enterprise audit logging.

 For a B2B company handling customer data, sales intelligence, or financial metrics, this is a real risk.
 An unconstrained agent with access to your CRM can read, write, and delete records without governance.

-This does not mean you should avoid OpenClaw.
+This doesn't mean you should avoid OpenClaw.
 It means you need to deploy it with guardrails.
+(NVIDIA would later address this directly with NemoClaw at GTC 2026.)

 How to Deploy OpenClaw Safely for B2B